cmd8/ff-bifbox/examples/douglas_etal_2021/README.md

 # Incompressible Swirling Jet Example: Douglas etal, JFM, (2021)
-This file shows an example `ff-bifbox` workflow for reproducing the results in section 4 of the study:
+This file shows an example `ff-bifbox` workflow for reproducing the results of the study:
 ```
 @article{douglas_etal_2021,
   title={Nonlinear dynamics of fully developed swirling jets},